ihodes/Clogs/README.markdown

 And you should be set.

-For subsequent posts, you should run Clogs and, in the `core` namespace, run (publish-post "resources/p/post-dir/").
+For subsequent posts, you should run Clogs and, in the `core` namespace, run (publish-post "p/post-dir/").
 You should then be good to go.

+## Bugs
+There are a lot:

+* RSS renders with HTML tags showing: unformatted.
+* Archives get rebuilt each time: this could quickly grow difficult.
+Need to get the prepend to archives function working.

+## Todo:
+Tons to do, but here's a short list:

+* There's no easy way to edit or delete posts
+* Need to make it easier to deploy
+* Need to write my own Markdown generator, as MarkdownJ doesn't handle some cases correctly.
+* Need to make it easy to deploy on a live site
+* Need to support MarsEdit
+* Need to support/write docs for custom templates and styles